-Some cats knead.
-Some cats meow.
-Some cats follow you into the bathroom.
-If you’ve got a Velcro kitty, a cat who’s always by your side (or more accurately under your feet), it’s probably been a while since you could go to the bathroom without a cat at your heels.
-If you haven't trained your cat to use the toilet - yes, that's a thing - a cat following you to the toilet is a confusing behavior, considering that most cats are private creatures that like to have their alone time.
+If you haven't trained your cat to use the toilet - yes, that's a thing - a cat following you to the bathroom is a confusing behavior, considering that most cats are private creatures that like to have their alone time.
 So why don’t they give us the same in return?
 Why do some cats follow their people into the bathroom?

 They feel vulnerable.

 While cats might get the reputation for being highly skilled predators who will happily swat at bears and big dogs, housecats are also prey animals – and they know it.
 Veterinarian Dr. Kathryn Primm writes that without you, your cat might suddenly feel vulnerable and susceptible to attack from an unknown predator.
 Your cat likely views you, the Almighty Can Opener, as a source of safety and comfort (as well as food).
 So when you disappear behind a closed door, they might feel less safe than normal and as such seek you out to continue to take advantage of the comfort and safety you provide them.